jax-01/jax-01/README.md

-👀 I’m interested in Web Development
+👀 I’m interested in Web/Software Development

 <!---
 jax-01/jax-01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.